robmaeda/Flashbank/README.md

 To get started:

 Fork and clone this repo.
-You will need to set up your own PostgreSQL database, I recommend signing up for at https://www.elephantsql.com/.
+You will need to set up your own PostgreSQL database, I recommend signing up at https://www.elephantsql.com/.

 Once you have created a database, copy the URL and paste it as the value for const PG_URI on line 3 of flashcardModels.js (as a string in quotes).
 Create a table in your database with the following: